California Big Sur, Hwy 1 Tour

 Pfeiffer Beach

 Pfeiffer Beach, a secluded gem within the Big Sur region of California, is renowned for its unique purple sand, caused by manganese garnet particles from the surrounding cliffs, which is particularly visible after rain.
 This picturesque beach is also famous for its dramatic offshore rock formations, most notably Keyhole Rock, a natural arch through which the setting sun dramatically shines on specific days in winter, creating a spectacular photographic opportunity.
-Access to Pfeiffer Beach is via a narrow, winding road off Highway 1, adding to its mystique as a truly special and somewhat hidden coastal treasure, perfect for beachcombing, photography, and soaking in Big Sur’s raw beauty.

 - Pfeiffer Beach